 Hello, our names are Graham and Jo and we are your local trainers and behavioural therapists for Bark Busters Home Dog Training South London.

 Jo and I specialise in one-to-one training in your home where we don’t just provide a behavioural consultation with advice, we actually demonstrate how to train your dog.
 We have a genuine any breed, any age, any problem policy and see you and your dog in the environment where the problems are occurring.
 This includes in your home, when out walking and in the local park or on the common.
 We then provide concrete practical solutions with follow up visits and phone and email support for a whole year after your first visit.

+If your looking for quality dog training near you, then you've found the right place.
 We help with all doggie problems including jumping, pulling on the lead, recall (dogs that don’t come back), mouthing and nipping, aggression to other dogs or to humans (dogs that bark, growl and/or lunge), hyperactivity (dog’s that struggle to calm down), destructive behaviour including chewing and digging, toilet training for all ages, chasing (animals, joggers, cycles, cars and even children), barking, whining, howling and separation anxiety (dogs who can’t cope with being on their own), obsessive behaviours, attentiveness (dogs that don’t want to listen!!) and general obedience.
 We will not be judgemental or critical or tell you off in any way about your dog’s behaviour.
 What we want to do is move forward, together, so that you and your dog can be happy.